MsLolita/Coinex-withdrawer/README.md

 Bot used to batch withdrawal on [Coinex exchange](https://www.coinex.com/register?refer_code=uy4wg)

-### What is bot for?
+### How it can be useful?
-   - Not sybling onchain wallets
+   - Not sibling onchain wallets
-   - Farm Points
+   - Top-up bybit accounts for events
-   - Check Points
+   - Exchange with the lowest fees (0.06 $ for USDT BSC, 0.7 $ for ETH)

 ## Quick Start 📚